 ■ This is what they call the “human spirit.”

 □ These are not human spirits, but either a demonically-controlled part of a person, or a demon itself.
 Sometimes, as with “Shining Ones,” it can be a fallen angel.
-See: “Demonic Possession,” and “Channeling and Walk-ins.”
+See the chapters: “Demonic Possession,” and “Channeling and Walk-ins.”

 b.
 They also use this word to describe engaging in the spirit